stefangabos/Zebra_Tooltips/README.md

 Besides the default behavior of tooltips showing when user hovers the element, tooltips may also be shown and hidden programmatically.
 When shown programmatically, the tooltips feature a "close" button and clicking it will be the only way of closing tooltips opened this way.
 This is useful for drawing users' attention to specific areas of a page (like error messages after validating a form).

-By default, the plugin will use the `title` attribute of the element for the tooltip's content, but the content can also be specified via the *zebra-tooltip* data attribute, or programmatically.
 Tooltips can be aligned left, center or right, relative to the parent element, as well as above or below the parent element.
 The library detects the browser window's edges and will make sure that the tooltips are *always* in the viewport.

-The tooltips are created using **NO IMAGES** and falls back gracefully for browsers that don't support all the fancy stuff; also, tooltips can be attached to any element not just anchor tags!
+The tooltips are created using **NO IMAGES** and falls back gracefully for browsers that don't support all the fancy stuff.

-Works in all major browsers (Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+)
+Works in pretty much any browser - Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+

 ![Screenshot](https://raw.github.com/stefangabos/Zebra_Tooltips/master/examples/screenshot.png)